Skip to main content

 • stability

-• “In terms of graphics and performance, the Yakuza engine runs great on mid-range machines including the Deck, with the characters looking excellent and the world decent.”
+• “In terms of graphics and performance, the Yakuza engine runs great on mid-range machines including the deck, with the characters looking excellent and the world decent.”

-• “Constant dropped inputs, constant crashing to desktop, constant bugs and glitches, invisible enemies, controls not responding in the intended manner.”
+• “Constant dropped inputs, constant crashing to desktop, constant bugs and glitches, invisible enemies, controls not responding in intended manner.”

 • character development

-10 mentions Positive Neutral Negative
+15 mentions Positive Neutral Negative

-• “Rgg studio has once again delivered fantastic character development, both for Yagami and the team working alongside him on the case.”
+• “RGG Studio has once again delivered fantastic character development, both for Yagami and the team working alongside him on the case.”

 • “Every character, even side characters, are well fleshed-out with great character development.”